bb-wg02/cal-cap/README.md

 2) We will decide a data split strategy to help us for feature engineering and the modeling process.

 3) Will engineer features based on typical feature typical creation techniques and subject matter expertise.
-As an integral part of the modeling process we will try nonlinear variants of our input data and then use feature importance tools to narrow down to the most promising feature set.
+As an integral part of the modeling process, we will try nonlinear variants of our input data and then use feature importance tools to narrow down to the most promising feature set.

 4) With a set of features defined, we will tune the parameters of the XGBoost and the Logistic Regression models, searching for the best hyper-parameters of each to tune each model.